How to Report Child Sexual Abuse and Provide Victim Support

 If a student came to you and said they were being sexually abused, would you know what to do?
 Here’s how to file a report and support student victims.

-As professionals committed to student safety, learning how to recognize signs of child abuse is essential in protecting the children in your organization and the organization itself.
+As professionals committed to student safety, learning how to recognize signs of child abuse is essential to protecting the children in your organization and the organization itself.
 That is why in Part 1 and Part 2 of this four-part series, we discussed the signs of both child sexual abuse victims and child sexual abuse perpetrators.

 Here in Part 3, we’ll discuss how to report suspected child abuse and how to help students who have been sexually abused.